Electronic Pre-Bill Approval is an add-on feature

 - If Billable Hours or Amount are changed, the original numbers will be shown with a strikethrough and the updated numbers will be shown in the colored text.

 You can also see that the subtotals and totals are being changed as you adjust the entries.

 Line Item Tab:

 You can also view the billing entries on the pre-bill in a data table.
-This tab also allows you to hold entries, merge entries, and open the billing entries dialog for entry to edit any fields that are not on the pre-bill itself, like Non-Billable and Show on Bill.
-This tab will show the entries as they currently are and not show the markup history.
+This tab allows you to hold entries, merge entries, and open the billing entry details to edit fields that are not on the pre-bill itself, such as "Non-Billable" and "Show on Bill".
+This tab will show the entries in their current state and will not show the markup history.